MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

 #

-**Note to new users**, this project started its life after a successful KickStarter campaign.
-Since then three official versions of this kit has been introduced by Barbour Smith (creator) before he and reached out for suppliers to cope with the incoming demand.
+**Note to new users**, this project started its life after a successful KickStarter campaign ,since then three official versions of this kit has been introduced by Barbour Smith (creator) before he reached out for suppliers to cope with the incoming demand.

 v1 – Original kit with two heavy L brackets (instead the ring system), and NO motorized/automated z-axis. v2 – Same as v1 with the added motorized/automated Z-axis.